Controlling Allergens: Dust Mites

 Use washable curtains instead of heavy drapes.

 Have as little carpeting as possible.
+Use area or throw rugs that can be washed, if possible.

 Cover your mattress, box spring, and pillows in allergy-proof casings.